felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 What I feel is ironic is that I had to overcome learning anxiety to realize this was precisely the problem holding me back from learning.
-In other words, as I was writing *"help overcome learning anxiety (<- I have that!)"*, I hadn't realized that, precisely at that moment, I was beginning to heal.
+In other words, as I was writing *"learning anxiety (<- **I have that!**)"*, I hadn't realized that, precisely at that moment, I was beginning to heal.
+Very meta...

 Let's back up a bit to give you better context and hopefully walk you through the steps taken to untangle this mental knot.

-# Bad news and career changes

-The catalyst that sent me on this whole journey was a piece of bad news I received from my new employer, [nesto](nesto.ca), in mid-June 2022: I was getting a probation extension.
-I wasn't quite cutting it in the workplace.
-I had 2 months to course-correct, otherwise I could kiss my job goodbye.
-Part of the problem was the fact that I had trouble learning new concepts and remembering important details.

-This is what put me into survival mode.

-I had never been put in that kind of situation  before, where a manager told me I was not pulling my own weight.
-I wasn't going to waste this opportunity  to show the world what I could do when given proper motivation.

-Let's rewind the tape even further and see how this mountain of anxiety all began.

 # The anxiety begins